Cross of St. George (Russia): History 1807–1917

 In 1917, the Provisional Government changed the statute of the cross allowing its award to junior officers.
 When awarded as such, a silver laurel branch device was affixed to the ribbon.
 The Cross of St. George was abolished after the Bolshevik Revolution of 1917, the Order of Glory nominally replaced it during the Soviet Era.

+During the Civil War

+The virtual absence of a unified command and the territorial fragmentation of the White armies meant that no common award system was created.
+Nor was there a unified approach to the question of the admissibility of awarding pre-revolutionary honours.